asavine/CompFinLecture/README.md

-# CompFinLecture
-Material for Antoine Savine's Computational Finance Lectures at Copenhagen University
+# Material for Antoine Savine's Computational Finance Lectures at Copenhagen University